Chemistry Olympiad

 The California Section selects students to participate in the National Olympiad exam is based on (1) eligibility under the ACS rules to take the National exam and (2) performance on the Local Section exam.

 No more than two students from a high school are eligible to take the National exam.
-In the event of a tie between two or more students at the same class or school, the teacher(s) at that school will determine which student will be eligible to take the National exam.
-In the event of a tie between two or more students at different schools, the Section Olympiad Coordinator will make the selection as follows:
+In the event of a tie between two or more students at the same school, the teacher(s) at that school will determine which student will be eligible to take the National exam.
+In the event of a tie between two or more students at different schools, the Section Olympiad Coordinator will make the selection by a random method such as placing the names in a hat or by flipping a coin.
+We do not reveal the cutoff score.

 In addition to the eligibility rules for the National exam, no student will be admitted to take the exam if the student is not dressed appropriately to participate in the laboratory portion of the exam.
 Students will not be allowed to take the National exam unless they are in compliance with the following:

-1. Tie any shoulder length hair back
+1. Tie back any shoulder-length hair

 2. Wear long pants